shanojpillai/delta-lake-concurrency-demo/README.md

 # For macOS:
 # brew install graphviz
 # For Windows:
-# Download and install from https://graphviz.org/download/
+# 1. Download and install from https://graphviz.org/download/
+# 2. Add the Graphviz bin directory to your PATH environment variable
+#    (typically C:\Program Files\Graphviz\bin)
+# 3. Restart your terminal or command prompt

 # Generate the diagram
 cd docs